Energy Advisors – The Definitive Guide to Selection

 - Do I know how much commission energy suppliers will pay the advisor?

 - Will the energy advisor warrant that this is all the compensation they receive from the energy supplier and that no costs will be inflated or adjusted to give a pseudo commission?

 - Will the energy advisor use their power with suppliers to stop them from speaking to me directly?

 - Can I still speak directly to my energy suppliers without the advisor there?

-- When operating a wholesale priced flexible contract (i.e block & Index), does the advisor ensure I get the true market price without any commission?
+- When operating a wholesale priced flexible contract (i.e., block & Index), does the advisor ensure I get the correct market price without any commission?

 - Does the agreement with the energy advisor restrict me from sharing data with other parties?
 It’s your data, make sure you are free to access and use it as you wish.